-Programs & Services - Inclusive Education - School Based Support
+Programs & Services - Inclusive Education - School Based Teams

 The classroom teacher is key to every student’s educational program and acts as a member of a collaborative team to support the inclusion of a student with special needs.
 The classroom teacher is responsible for the planning, implementing, assessment and reporting of the student’s educational program.